EMOS: Embodiment-aware Heterogeneous Multi-robot Operating System with LLM Agents: EMOS Framework

 \subsection{Hierarchical Task Planning, Assignment and Action}

 To adapt the LLM-based MAS for real-time HMRS operation, the multi-agent action policy needs to be asynchronous, due to the potential asynchrony in multi-robot action execution.
 For this purpose, we design a hierarchical pipeline to perform task planning, assignment, and action execution for our LLM-based MAS.
 Specifically, there are two stages: 1) The first stage of Centralized Group Discussion runs in a synchronized fashion, in which all agents wait for messages from other agents, and the discussion history is seen by all agents.
 2) While in the second stage of Decentralized Action Execution, each agent generates an action, waits for its execution it in the world, and generates a new action so on so forth.
 Each robot is associated with a robot-dedicated agent with full access to its robot resume to assist in decision-making and action execution.
 The pseudocode in Algorithm \ref{alg:HierarchicalPlanning} provides a comprehensive overview of the hierarchical task planning, assignment, and then action execution within the EMOS framework.

-In the first stage of centralized group discussion, there is a \texttt{CentralPlanner} that generates an initial plan for each robot, and each robot also has an LLM agent that checks its assigned subtask and provides feedback to the central planner in \texttt{Reflection}.
-With the robot resume composed of general description and numerical details, the robot-dedicated agent could reason its general availability for the assigned task and further check the geometric availability by using mathematical tools.
-Specifically, by accessing robot resumes in the last section, a robot-dedicated agent is encouraged to perform \textbf{common-sense reasoning} with textual summaries, and generate code with numerical data in both the scene description and the robot resume to do calculations for \textbf{spatial-aware reasoning}.
+For detailed explanation for Algorithm \ref{alg:HierarchicalPlanning} and MAS design, please refer to Appendix \ref{appendix:graph}